-The background to three related articles on this site.
+The background to two related articles on this site.

 Occasionally the telling of the story is a story in itself.

 I believe it was in 2018 when I first made contact with the well-known New Zealand journalist and presenter – let's call her Andrea – who had courageously made her email address publicly available in order to establish herself as New Zealand's #metoo representative.
 She wanted to encourage all those who had a story of sexual abuse to come forward.
 Of course, my motive was to present to her the other side, and over the next year or two I sent her occasional links to false accusation cases where mistakes were made, lies told and lives destroyed.
 I also gave the bare bones of the accusation made against me.
 Andrea was quite responsive.
 She conceded that false accusations do occur and can be devastating.

 Early in 2020 she even told me that she was interested in doing an article on the stuff.co.nz news website on false allegations, but she needed at least two victims to front up and say that someone had accused them of being rapists or, at the very least, sex pests.
 It was no surprise and not her fault that she couldn't find them.
 Who, apart from a tiny number of bullheaded campaigners like me, would ever admit to this?